The Young Warriors (TV series)

-The Young Warriors (少年杨家将) is a 2006 Chinese television series based on a series of novels and plays that detail the exploits of the Generals of the Yang Clan during the early Song Dynasty.
-The series was jointly produced by Chinese Entertainment Shanghai and Huayi Brothers Media Corporation, and stars an ensemble cast of talents from China, Hong Kong, Taiwan, the United States and Canada.
+The Young Warriors is a 2006 Chinese costume drama television series based on stories in The Generals of the Yang Family collection.
+The series was jointly produced by Chinese Entertainment Shanghai and Huayi Brothers Media Corporation, starring an ensemble cast from mainland China, Hong Kong and Taiwan.

 Synopsis

-In the 980s, former Later Han general Yang Ye pledges allegiance to Emperor Taizong of the Song dynasty.
-Yang leads his family and followers to defend Song from invaders of the Khitan Liao Dynasty.
-Having served Song for years, the Yangs are viewed as an honorable, courageous, and patriotic clan that protects the nation from foreign invasion.
+In the 980s, former Later Han general Yang Ye pledges allegiance to Emperor Taizong of the Song Empire.
+He leads his family and followers to defend Song from invasion by the Khitan-led Liao Empire.
+Having served Song for years, the Yangs are viewed as an honorable, courageous and patriotic clan who protects the empire from foreign invasion.

-Unfortunately, at the Battle of Golden Beach, the Yangs fall into a conspiracy trap, which concludes with the death of Yang Ye and four of his sons, and another son becoming a prisoner-of-war.
-Yang's last two surviving sons, Yang Yanzhao and Yang Yande, must continue their family's legacy to bring peace and prosperity to Song, in addition to seeking vengeance on the conspirators.
+At the Battle of Golden Beach, the Yangs fall for a conspiracy, which concludes with the deaths of Yang Ye and four of his sons, and another son becoming a prisoner-of-war.
+Yang Ye's last two surviving sons, Yang Yanzhao and Yang Yande, continue their family's legacy of defending the Song Empire while seeking vengeance on the conspirators.